casework/CASE-Examples/examples/illustrations/cryptowallet/README.md

 Applying SSN to the Bitcoin address, we assign these class and property descriptions:

 * The Bitcoin account, i.e. `drafting:CryptoWallet` is the [feature of interest](https://www.w3.org/TR/vocab-ssn/#SOSAFeatureOfInterest).
-* The account has two [observable properties](https://www.w3.org/TR/vocab-ssn/#SOSAObservableProperty) (among others) we are interested in measuring - the transaction count, and the balance.
+* The account has four [observable properties](https://www.w3.org/TR/vocab-ssn/#SOSAObservableProperty) (among others) we are interested in measuring:
+    - the transaction count
+    - the balance
+    - the total amount of cryptocurrency received
+    - the total amount of cryptocurrency sent
+* Those observable properties can be observed either by a passive mean or active mean.
+    - A passive mean could be reviewing a blockchain summarization, as was done above by reviewing two websites.
+These would yield `sosa:Observation` objects.
+    - An active mean could be by transacting with the address, updating the address's values.
+In SOSA terms, this would be an [actuation](sosa:Actuation).
+Because an actuation is also tied to one observable property, a blockchain transaction enacts one actuation per property.

+One of the behaviors of block chains is their transactions tend to both be publicly listed, and include account balances.
+This is true for Bitcoin transactions once added to the public ledger.
+Hence, each transaction in this example serves as both passive and active measurement instruments.

 A representation of the account balance being 0.00069789 BTC at the above-noted time would be as follows.
-Note that this representation is scoped to only using concepts from the SSN, SOSA, and QUDT namespaces, plus the extension to QUDT of BTC as a subclass (transitively so) of `qudt:CurrencyUnit`.
+Note that this representation is scoped to only using concepts from the SSN, SOSA, and QUDT namespaces, plus the extension to QUDT that adds BTC as an instance of `qudt:CurrencyUnit` (or rather, an instance of a subclass of `qudt:CurrencyUnit`, `drafting:CryptoCurrencyUnit`).

-The result of the observation is a QUDT `QuantityValue` representing the balance in Bitcoin.
+Whether the result of an observation or transaction (or actuation), the result includes a QUDT `QuantityValue` representing the balance in Bitcoin.
+This `qudt:QuantityValue` will be associated with the `sosa:Observation`.

 ```json
 [